MoranSin/DataPipelinesFinal/README.md

 ## Scrapers

 Scrapers are automated jobs that fetch data from external sources.
-This project includes a **YouTube Scraper** that gathers data about songs, charts, and artists from YouTube.
+This project includes a **YouTube Scraper**, **SpotifyScraper** and **TiktokScraper** that gathers data about songs, charts, and artists from YouTube.

 ### YouTube Scraper

 The YouTube scraper runs on scheduled intervals using the `serverless` framework and scrapes data daily or weekly.

+The data collected by the scraper is processed and stored in the aws SQS.

+### Tiktok Scraper

+The Tiktok scraper runs on scheduled intervals using the `serverless` framework and scrapes weekly data.

+The data collected by the scraper is processed and stored in the aws SQS.

+### Spotify Scraper

+The Spotify scraper runs on scheduled intervals using the `serverless` framework and scrapes data daily or weekly.

-The data collected by the scraper is processed and stored in the PostgreSQL database for later use in the Pulse App.
+The data collected by the scraper is processed and stored in the aws SQS.

 ---